-Insurance and reinsurance contracts classification
+3.1 Insurance Contracts issued and reinsurance contracts held

-The Group issues insurance contracts in the normal course of business, under which it accepts significant insurance risk from its policyholders.
+Insurance contracts are contracts under which the Group accepts significant insurance risk from a policyholder by agreeing to compensate the policyholder if a specified uncertain future event adversely affects the policyholder.
+In making this assessment, all substantive rights and obligations, including those arising from law or regulation, are considered on a contract-by-contract basis.
 As a general guideline, the Group determines whether it has significant insurance risk, by comparing benefits payable after an insured event with benefits payable if the insured event did not occur.
-Insurance contracts can also transfer financial risk.